Trinity Square Flat's location and neighborhood: Maps, directions, and transportation in London

 Satellite Image: Trinity Square Flat is marked with the symbol of the little yellow house.
 The location of the Tower Hill tube station is marked to the right of the flat and immediately above the Tower of London with a little circle with the red border, white interior and blue line running through the middle of it.
 On the upper right you'll see a similar symbol, except that the border of the circle is light blue - this marks the Tower Gateway DLR (Docklands Light Railway) station, which can be taken to the Excel Centre, the Docklands, Canary Wharf (the newly built area of London with most of London's tall, glass office towers), the Millenium Dome, Greenwich and its maritime museum, The Cuttysark (the world's last-remaining 19th century clipper ship), etc.

 In the image to the left, the Tower of London is in the middle, with Tower Bridge on the upper right.
 My building is on the extreme lower right.

-Getting to Trinity Square Flat from the Airport
+Getting to and from Trinity Square Flat from Heathrow and Gatwick Airports

 International Arrivals area at Terminal 1 at Heathrow.

 Getting to Trinity Square flat from either Heathrow or Gatwick airports is exceedingly easy.
 From Heathrow, the London Underground (Tube) will take you directly from Heathrow to the Tower Hill tube station (see below), which is just 100 yards away from the flat.
 This route is the least expensive route to the flat, but as Heathrow is 20 miles outside of central London, the trip will take you over an hour.
 The Tube services all five of Heathrow's terminals.
 There are two Tube stations at Heathrow: Terminals 1,2 and 3 share a station, as do Terminals 4 and 5.
 From each terminal's arrivals area, just follow the signs for "Underground".